-For the reasons that I have set forth above, the Taxpayer is entitled to a total refund of all Live Entertainment Taxes paid, together with appropriate interest, and requests immediate payment of the same.
-If there is any further information that you need in order to be able to complete the processing of this Claim for Refund, please do not hesitate to contact me directly.
+For the reasons that I have set forth above, the Taxpayer respectfully requests that the Department of Taxation's decision denying the Taxpayer's claim for refund of any and all Live Entertainment Taxes paid for the reporting period of April 2004, be reversed.
+The Taxpayer is entitled to a total refund of all Live Entertainment Taxes paid, together with appropriate interest, and requests immediate payment of the same.

-By: Diana L. Sullivan
+By: Diana L. Sullivan, Es

+Mr. Dino DiCianno

+Executive Director

+Nevada Department of Taxation

+1550 College Parkway, Suite 115

-Nevada Department of Taxation Attn: Michelle Jacobs 1550 College Parkway Carson City, Nevada 89706
+Carson City, Nevada 89706